First Appearance Court in Tampa

 This “condition” merely recognizes that a finding of no probable cause does not terminate the prosecution, and the court maintains jurisdiction over the case and the defendant.
 As a result, the defendant remains subject to the court’s order that he appear for trial.
 Even the defendant has conceded the viability of this requirement for one who has been “released from custody” without conditions.

-If the court find no probable cause at an adversary preliminary hearing conducted because no formal charges are filed within 21 days, then the court can still grant release, but after the formal charge is filed, the defendant is “released on recognizance, subject to the condition that he or she appears at all court proceedings.”
+If the court does not find probable cause at an adversary preliminary hearing, then the court can still grant release.
+If formal charge are filed thereafter, the defendant is “released on recognizance, subject to the condition that he or she appears at all court proceedings.”
 This type of “pretrial release” as that term of art is used in sections 903.047 and 903.0471.

 If the defendant is no bond after a preliminary finding of probable cause and is then arrested for new charges allegedly committed while the prior case is still pending, then the court can find that the new charges are a violation of pre-trial release conditions in the first case.